Kavanaugh Goes to War As New Sexual-Assault Allegations Emerge

 So just three days prior to his scheduled follow-up testimony before the Judiciary Committee, Supreme Court nominee Brett Kavanaugh sent a letter to the committee that represents a declaration of war not only on his sexual-assault accusers but on all his tormenters, including the Senate Democrats he will again face on Thursday.
-Gone is the calm jurist who did a lot of stone-walling in his earlier testimony, but didn’t lose his cool.
+Gone is the calm jurist who did a lot of stonewalling in his earlier testimony, but didn’t lose his cool.
 Now, emulating many of his defenders, he’s going on the attack and presenting himself as the victim of “smears” and “character assassination” by people in a “frenzy” to defeat his confirmation.

-The letter is technically just one of many communications Kavanaugh has had with Chairman Chuck Grassley and ranking minority member Diane Feinstein.
+The letter is technically just one of many communications Kavanaugh has had with Chairman Chuck Grassley and ranking minority member Dianne Feinstein.
 But the embattled judge makes it clear he blames Feinstein for her handling of accusations by Christine Blasey Ford that came out after his Judiciary Committee testimony:

-Only after that exhaustive process was complete did I learn, through the news media, about a 36- year-old allegation from high school that had been asserted months earlier and withheld from me throughout the hearing process.
+Only after that exhaustive process was complete did I learn, through the news media, about a 36-year-old allegation from high school that had been asserted months earlier and withheld from me throughout the hearing process.

 After presenting his side of the Ford story, Kavanaugh, with an air of exasperation, refers to the second accusation of sexual assault based on his alleged behavior at Yale: